I’ve always been a fan of my feet being on the ground at all times. I attribute part of this to being an earth sign.

 If you’re thinking of going rock climbing in Railay, here’s my experience and why you should do it!
 Even if you’re a craven like me.

 How Much Does Rock Climbing in Railay Cost?

 - Includes: water, lunch, gear, insurance and the option to rappel from a cave.

 - Cost: THB 1,000 ( R400.00)

 If you don’t want to share your guides attention with anyone else, you can also opt for private options for both tours.
 The half-day will cost THB 3,000 ( R1,180), and the full-day will set you back THB 4,500 (R 1,700)

-I went with the full-day option because I wanted to have as much time on the rock as possible.
+I went with the full-day option because rock climbing is one of the best things to do in Railay and I wanted as much time as possible on the rock.

 If you haven’t done rock climbing before and you don’t go to the gym a lot, I would recommend the half-day tour.

 For experienced climbers, Krabi Rock Climbing offers more advanced courses such as: